daveaneo/pheatherx/frontend/docs/FHE_STRATEGY.md

 With Strategy 2 working:

-1. "PheatherX uses FHE to encrypt all user balances on-chain"
+1. "FheatherX uses FHE to encrypt all user balances on-chain"
 2. Show deposit → transaction on Etherscan → encrypted balance stored
 3. "The contract stores encrypted ciphertexts - no one can see actual values"
 4. Show balance in UI → "We decrypt using our privacy session"